In Conversation with Elena Paulumbo-Mosca (one of Yves Klein’s Models)

 Watch a live-animated performance from judo experts influenced by current Tate Liverpool exhibition, Yves Klein.
 Using video capture and animation to record judo forms, this performance will explore the use of movement, balance and colour found in Klein’s artwork.
 Yves Klein was a master in judo with his performances influenced by the equilibrium, balance and poise techniques used in martial art.
-More Information and Registration
+Event Information

 Follow us on Twitter @edgehillice